-The Company will only process personal data where it has a legal basis for doing so (see Annex A).
-Where the Company does not have a legal reason for processing personal data any processing will be a breach of the Data Protection Laws.
+OneCall24 will only process personal data where it has a legal basis for doing so (see Annex A).
+Where OneCall24 does not have a legal reason for processing personal data any processing will be a breach of the Data Protection Laws.

-The Company will review the personal data it holds on a regular basis to ensure it is being lawfully processed and it is accurate, relevant and up to date and those people listed in the Appendix shall be responsible for doing this.
+OneCall24 will review the personal data it holds on a regular basis to ensure it is being lawfully processed and it is accurate, relevant and up to date.

-Before transferring personal data to any third party (such as past, current or prospective employers, suppliers, customers and clients, intermediaries such as umbrella companies, persons making an enquiry or complaint and any other third party (such as software solutions providers and back office support)), the Company will establish that it has a legal reason for making the transfer.
+Before transferring personal data to any third party (such as past, current or prospective employers, suppliers, customers and clients, intermediaries such as umbrella companies, persons making an enquiry or complaint and any other third party (such as software solutions providers and back office support)), OneCall24y will establish that it has a legal reason for making the transfer.